Reddit wants to send AMC, GameStop stocks to the moon. Here's how it's happening

-For years, Wall Street investors bet that video game retailer GameStop would fail.
-They said the move toward online game buying would eventually spell doom.
-The pandemic appeared to speed up those changes, too.
+For years, Wall Street investors were sure that video game retailer GameStop would fail.
+The company wasn't adjusting well as the world moved to online game buying, they'd say.
+And the pandemic appeared to speed up those changes, too.
 Wall Street was so sure GameStop would fail that they made it one of the most heavily bet-against stocks on the market.
 Over the past few months though, a bunch of Reddit users have been buying up shares, pushing up GameStop's value and undermining Wall Street's big bets.
 At first, these forum traders bought because they believed the company was better off than the Wall Street doubters thought.
 Then, as GameStop value soared, Wall Street's bad bets started to cost investors billions of dollars.

 Now the Reddit users want the price to rise even more, as they wage an epic battle against Wall Street.